With Sympathy: Retrospective impressions by Al Jourgensen

 Following the tour's completion, Jourgensen's dissatisfaction over his record deal led the band to depart Arista in early 1984.
 Jourgensen later disowned the album, maintaining that he had been pressured by Arista management into the then-popular synth-pop style, which is in contrast to the harder industrial and heavy metal sounds that he would later develop.
 He compared the experience to that of Milli Vanilli.
 Jourgensen has described the album as a "sonic abortion".
 He also claims that Arista had prevented songs that he had written in 1982 from appearing on the album; these tracks would eventually appear on The Land of Rape and Honey and Twitch.

 However, according to Ian MacKaye, with whom Jourgensen formed Pailhead, Jourgensen discovered hardcore music after his synth-pop work, a statement that Jourgensen repeated in the documentary film Industrial Accident: The Story of Wax Trax!
 Records.
-Former keyboardist Robert Roberts refutes claims that Jourgensen was forced by Arista to "make the record cheesy," saying that the finished product was simply watered down and did not properly capture the band's live sound.
+Former keyboardist Robert Roberts refutes claims that Jourgensen was forced by Arista to "make the record cheesy," that the finished product was simply watered down and did not properly capture the band's live sound.
 Additionally, video recordings of Ministry concerts in Chicago several years before their signing with Arista show the band playing synth-pop and dressed in new wave and dark wave styles.

 Jourgensen's disdain for the album led him to make a comment that he would only sign the album in exchange for $1000.
 In an interview with Rolling Stone, he said that a fan presented him with the album for him to sign along with the $1000.
 Although surprised, he honored his promise and signed the album in exchange for the money.
-Jourgensen also stated that he donated the money to Rock for Kids, a Chicago based charity event, and should anyone else pay him to sign the album, he would continue to donate the money to Rock for Kids.
+Jourgensen also stated that he donated the money to Rock for Kids, a Chicago-based charity event, and should anyone else pay him to sign the album, he would continue to donate the money to Rock for Kids.